The Twelve Days of Christmas in ArizonaThe Twelve Days of Christmas in Arizona

 FAMOUS ARIZONANS WORD SEARCH

-Open and print the Word Search pdf file.
+Open and print the Word Search file.
 Here's the answer key.

 Louis Tewanima, Sandra Day O'Connor, Rex Allen, Geronimo, Joan Ganz Cooney, Helen Hull Jacobs, Pluto, Sharlot Hall, Charles Mingus, Michael Lacapa, Coronado, Ettore Ted DeGrazia, Lori Piestewa, Linda Ronstadt, Cesar Chavez, Kerri Strug, Ira Hayes, Sean Elliot, and Percival Lowell can all be found in this word search puzzle.